 Policy: Internet, Wi-Fi and Foxtel Management

 We know that no matter where you are it is a priority to have a reliable internet connection (especially when travelling or while in transition).
 Unfortunately, technology, infrastructure and service providers are intrinsically more complicated than it may initially appear.
-With vast experience managing thousands of guests/tenants in hundreds of properties, we have learnt the best ways to realistically manage internet and Foxtel.
+With vast experience managing thousands of guests/tenants in hundreds of properties, we have learned the best ways to realistically manage the internet and Foxtel.
 We understand the ripple effects disruption to these services has on everyone (i.e. guest experience, agency morale and owner’s tolerance/patience).
 Considering all of this we have developed the following policy.

 - To minimise frustration and conflict between all parties by providing fast and practical solutions.

 - To minimise costs (i.e. time, money and other resources) to all parties.

 - Resolving a disruption to Internet WI-FI is a technical function and requires specialised expertise.
 It is considered outside the general scope of property management.

 - Property Providers will invest up to two (2) office hours to troubleshoot the problem over the phone.

 - If the agency is requested to attend the property in person and the issue is resolved through simple standard resetting and troubleshooting, the guest will be charged a call-out fee for the agency’s time.
 If an external trade is engaged to resolve the problem and the fault is deemed to be user(s) or device-related, the guest will be liable for these costs.
 Importantly, if the issue is related to the account or the hardware in the property it will be the property owner’s responsibility.